-This unit will examine the changes that occurred in Russia and the Soviet Union after the revolutions of 1917.
-We will look at key figures such as The Romanovs, Stalin and Lenin.
+This unit examines the changes that occurred in Russia and the Soviet Union after the revolutions of 1917.
+You will look at key figures such as The Romanovs, Stalin and Lenin.

-You will use sources to learn about the changes that occurred and the impact this had on Russia.
+You will use sources and interpretations to learn about the changes that occurred as a result of communist rule and the impact this had on Russia.